-Awkwafina's MCU Comments Show How Proud She Is To Be Part Of Marvel's First Asian Superhero Film
+Awkwafina Is "Proud" To Be Part Of The MCU's First Asian Superhero Film

 From Crazy Rich Asians to the Marvel universe: Awkwafina spoke about the importance of joining the MCU’s first Asian superhero movie.
 The rapper and actress is slated to star in an unannounced role alongside Simu Liu in the upcoming Shang-Chi and the Legend of the Ten Rings, the studio’s first film with an Asian superhero at the forefront.
 The film, slated for a February 2021 theatrical release, will follow the adventures of Shang-Chi, also known as the Master of Kung Fu.
 In a new interview with Good Morning America, Awkwafina revealed that she was “really, really proud and honored to be a part” of the upcoming film.
 The Ocean’s 8 actor also spoke on the significance of the film and said she believes it’ll make a major impact.